publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.7.3] - UNRELEASED =

+* Added:
+* Added shortcode for displaying the date and time set for the content on the notifications;
+* Added shortcode for displaying the old and new statuses on the notifications;

+* Fixed:
+* Fixed the save event filters when no event is selected;
+* Fixed the separator param on shortcodes for notifications;

+* Changed:
+* Improved the column titles on the workflows list to match the labels from the form;
+* Replaced the string 'Follow' to 'Notify' on the UI;

 = [1.7.2] - 2017-08-31 =

 * Fixed: